Chart Color Schemes

 Health performance in Parrearra - Warana is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

-Parrearra-Warana faces significant health challenges with common health conditions prevalent across both younger and older age cohorts.
-The rate of private health cover is very high, at approximately 55% of the total population (~6,477 people), compared to 52.7% across the rest of Queensland.
+Parrearra-Warana faces significant health challenges with common health conditions prevalent among both younger and older age cohorts.
+Approximately 55% of its total population (~6,477 people) has private health cover, compared to 52.7% across the rest of Queensland.

-The most common medical conditions in the area are arthritis and mental health issues, impacting 9.8 and 7.7% of residents respectively, while 66.9% declared themselves completely clear of medical ailments, compared to 66.2% across the rest of Queensland.
-As of 30 June 2016, 23.9% of residents were aged 65 and over (2,794 people), which is higher than the 22.3% in the rest of Queensland.
+The most common medical conditions in the area are arthritis and mental health issues, affecting 9.8 and 7.7% of residents respectively.
+About 66.9% of residents declare themselves completely clear of medical ailments, compared to 66.2% across the rest of Queensland.
+As of 2016 (the latest available data), 23.9% of residents are aged 65 and over (2,794 people), which is higher than the 22.3% in the rest of Queensland.

 Frequently Asked Questions - Health